 "Lottery Winner" for Arduino creates a sequence of non-repeating pseudo-random numbers for lottery or other applications.

-Project in progress by LAGSILVA
+Project tutorial by LAGSILVA

 KureBas V2.0 has manual mode and obstacle avoiding mode.
 He has a gripper, WiFi camera and new application that's produced for him.